What is Body Dysmorphic Disorder (BDD)?

 Cosmetic Surgery and BDD

 If you are noticing these behaviors in yourself or a loved one, please seek professional support right away.
 We want our patients to be happy and healthy at all times, especially before undergoing cosmetic surgery or other elective procedures.
 Although Dr. Sanovich and staff are not psychiatric professionals, as a caring and attentive surgical practice, patient wellness is our top concern.
 We are happy to recommend helpful resources and we encourage you to always prioritize your mental health.

-Remember, when considering cosmetic surgery, it is best to have a positive mindset, one that focuses on enhancing your natural beauty while improving your health.
+Remember, when considering cosmetic surgery, it is best to have a positive mindset, one that focuses on improving your health while enhancing your natural beauty.
 Please reach out to our office today at (972) 914-3660 for more information on how Dallas Surgical Arts can help you along your wellness journey.